-Companies who decide to evaluate server virtualization will want a few key questions answered before beginning any project:
+Companies who decide to evaluate server virtualization will want a few key questions answered before beginning

 - Which of my servers are good targets for virtualization?